esteeschwarz/ezdrama/README.md

 Plain text plays are usually not uniform enough to be converted to TEI fully automatically.
 With EzDrama you can manually (or semi-automatically, with simple replaces and regex) add some uniformity without bothering with heavy-weight XML markup.
 To find out how to do it and how it works check **Syntax** and **Example** below.

-If your text editor of choice is Notepad++, this [user defined language syntax](https://github.com/dracor-org/ezdrama/blob/main/Npp_ezdrama-UDL.xml) will help you with the markup process.
-To enable EzDrama syntax highlight in your Notepad++ go to `language > user defined language > define your language > import`, import the [file](https://github.com/dracor-org/ezdrama/blob/main/Npp_ezdrama-UDL.xml), and then restart the program and select it from the Language menu.

 ## Syntax:

 ### 1. Play text